FerchoRL/Responsive-Web-Project/README.md

 # Desarrollo-Web-Online
-Second project that I implemented with html and git to know about the basics of the web world
+Second project that I implemented with html and git to know about the basics of the web world.

+In this project I will use responsive web tecnologies.